qri-io/rfcs/text/XXXX-delete_and_drop.md

 To improve our "undo UX", this RFC proposes three changes to qri CLI:
 1. rename `remove` to `delete`, clarify its text to talk about history instead of just storage
 2. Add an `amend` flag on the `save` command that _replaces_ the HEAD commit
-3. Add a new top-level command: `drop`, for dropping datasets from a remote
+3. Add a new top-level command: `drop`, for dropping datasets you don't own

 # Guide-level explanation